- Accounting Standard AS 3 Cash Flow Statements

 Cash Flow From Financial Activities

 AS 3 Cash Flow Statements related to the Financing Activities helps in analyzing the Cash Transactions.
-The Cash Flow Financing Activities for arrange of capital and other sources of Business.
+The Cash Flow Financing Activities for arranging of capital and other sources of Business.
 Below we updated Cash Flow Statements Financial Activities detailed information with examples.

 - Cash Paid Redemption of Debentures.